 Explore how your article is being cited, used and discussed in the social web!

-Thanks to our partnership with Altmetric, a London-based company which tracks and analyzes the online activity surrounding scholarly literature, we are able to provide detailed statistics on each article’s coverage and discussions in the media and on blogs; any bookmarking, ratings and discussions via bibliographic tools and sites such as Papers, Mendeley and ResearchGate; and social media sharing via platforms like Twitter, Facebook and Google+.
+Thanks to our partnership with Altmetric we are able to provide detailed statistics on each article’s coverage and discussions in the media and on blogs; any bookmarking, ratings and discussions via bibliographic tools and sites such as Papers, Mendeley and ResearchGate; and social media sharing via platforms like Twitter or Facebook.

 If available, the number of shares (based on Altmetric data) for each article is provided alongside citations (based on Crossref data) on its abstract page on SpringerLink, helping you and your readers to assess the reach and impact of your article.
 The “citations” link will redirect you to springer.com, the “shares” link will send you to altmetric.com where you can join in the discussions about your article.